MohiuddinM/i18n/README.md

  is a little bit less scary name :-)

 We need only two forms of the word "apple" in English.
 "Apple" (one) and "apples" (many).
-But in Czech, we need three:
+But in some languages like Czech, we need three:

     apples:
       _apples(int cnt): "${_plural(cnt, one:'jablko', few: 'jablka', many:'jablek')}"